11 Sensory Activities For Kids Of All Ages

 Sweet Lil You

-Improve your child’s motor skills with this ice excavation activity.
 Before bedtime, freeze small plastic toys in different shaped vessels—such as plastic food containers, cups, even foil cupcake liners.
 The following day, give your kids tools such as spoons, toothbrushes, or popsicle sticks to help free the toys.
 You can even give your kids salt and warm water to speed up the process (and include a small science lesson along the way!).
 Get the full rundown over on Sweet Lil You’s blog.

 6. Magic Milk